AckerlyXu/heima/articles/service-fabric/service-fabric-reliable-services-configuration.md

 By default, the Azure Service Fabric runtime looks for predefined section names in the Settings.xml file and consumes the configuration values while creating the underlying runtime components.

+>[!NOTE]
->[AZURE.NOTE] Do **not** delete the section names of the following configurations in the Settings.xml file that is generated in the Visual Studio solution unless you plan to configure your service via code.
+> Do **not** delete the section names of the following configurations in the Settings.xml file that is generated in the Visual Studio solution unless you plan to configure your service via code.
 Renaming the config package or section names will require a code change when configuring the ReliableStateManager.

 ### Replicator security configuration
 Replicator security configurations are used to secure the communication channel that is used during replication.
 This means that services will not be able to see each other's replication traffic, ensuring that the data that is made highly available is also secure.
 By default, an empty security configuration section prevents replication security.